0xaust1n/0xaust1n.github.io/source/_posts/switch-git-account.md

 # Authentication
 If you want to push your code, you still need the authentication for Github.
 Here comes the Github-CLI.
-Pop up your terminal Again, and change the directory to your `root/.config/gh` (macOS/Linux)
+Pop up your terminal Again, and change the directory to your `root/.config/gh`

+> If you're windows user, please google where is your github-cli config sit at.

 (If not you create a folder file named `gh`)
 Then you need to touch (create) four files in gh directory.
-(If files are existed, you should modify the content)
+(If files exist, you should modify the content)
 ```bash
 touch config.yml
 touch hosts.yml